Kaymarie-tech/SQL-Project-1/README.md

 # Healthcare Data Analysis

 This healthcare dataset used in this analysis is a simulated representation of hospital data, created for educational and analytical purposes.
 It includes key patient demographics, administrative details, and clinical information.
-The initiative of this project is to enhance hospital operational performance and patient care quality by analyzing condition specific admission patterns, treatment efficiency, and provider specialization.
+The initiative of this project is to enhance hospital operational performance, patient care quality and treatment efficiency.

 Insights and recommendations are provided on the following key areas: